chris-mignon/BMI-Tracker-/Practices.md

 ## Class Practice No.6 User Interaction- Input controls
 In this practice we learned the following:
+>- How to change the input methods to enable suggestions, auto-capitalization, and password obfuscation.
+>- How to change the generic on-screen keyboard to a phone keypad or other specialized keyboards.
+>- How to add radio buttons for the user to select one item from a set of items.
+>- How to add a spinner to show a drop-down menu with values, from which the user can select one.
 >- Show a keyboard for entering an email address.
 >- Show a numeric keypad for entering phone numbers.
 >- Allow multiple-line text entry with automatic sentence capitalization.